-There are two boat ramps that allow anglers access to the lake: VDGIF boat ramp is located at the back of a protected cove near the dam and is for angler use only.
+There are two boat ramps that allow anglers access to the lake: DWR boat ramp is located at the back of a protected cove near the dam and is for angler use only.
 The other boat ramp is located in Burke Lake Park around the mid-lake region.

-Handicapped-accessible fishing piers are positioned near the dam and can be reached from the VDGIF boat ramp lot.
+Handicapped-accessible fishing piers are positioned near the dam and can be reached from the DWR boat ramp lot.
 The park has a large handicapped-accessible fishing pier, lighted for night fishing and usually provides good crappie fishing opportunities.

 The park concession has rental boats available, bait, tackle, snacks and beverages.